bugajjj/bugajjj/README.md

 - 👋 Hi, I’m @bugajjj
-- 👀 I’m interested in CyberSecurity (mostly in Penetration Testings), Python, WEB3 and Mobile
+- 👀 I’m interested in CyberSecurity (mostly in Penetration Testings), Python and WEB3
-- 🌱 I’m currently learning to reach computer science engineer and OSCP
+- 🌱 I’m currently learning to reach Master of Science in Computer Science and to know more about NFTs and creating quality websites
-- 💞️ I’m looking to collaborate on right now nothing
+- 💞️ I’m looking to collaborate on some blockchain/NFT/smartcontracts projects right now
-- 📫 How to reach me fastest contact is via
+- 📫 How to reach me fastest contact via:
 LinkedIn: https://www.linkedin.com/in/david-salwa/
 or
 Mail: david.salwa@gmail.com
+or
+Twitter: bugajj.eth

 <!---